 Osteoporosis Related Spinal Fracture

-If a spinal break due to osteoporosis does occur, interventional radiologists can perform one of two minimally-invasive procedures known as kyphoplasty and vertebroplasty.
+However, if a spinal break due to osteoporosis happens, Interventional radiologists can perform one of two minimally-invasive procedures known as kyphoplasty and vertebroplasty.
 Both outpatient procedures are used to treat painful compression fractures in the spine.
 In a compression fracture, all or part of a spine bone collapses.

 Interventional radiologists use their imaging expertise to guide tools within the body to stabilize the collapsed vertebra and place bone cement into the spine.

-The doctor places a needle through the skin and into the spine bone.
-Real-time x-ray images are used to guide the doctor to the correct area in your lower back.
-Bone cement is simply injected into the space to ensure that the bone is stablized.
+- Vertebroplasty: The interventional radiologist doctor places a needle through the skin and into the spine bone.
+Real-time X-ray images are used to guide the doctor to the correct area in your lower back.
+Bone cement is simply injected into the space to make sure that the bone is stabilized.
 This procedure is similar to kyphoplasty, but it does not inflate a balloon in the bone.